Learn how to draw a great looking Lobster with easy, step-by-step drawing instructions, and video tutorial.

-Lobster Drawing - Step 2
+Easy Lobster Drawing - Step 2

 Use a curved line to enclose a rounded shape, extending from the rounded end of the body.
 Then, use a long curved line to enclose an elongated, rounded shape.
 Band this shape with curved lines.
 This forms the lobster’s abdomen or tail.

-Lobster Drawing - Step 3
+Easy Lobster Drawing - Step 3

 Use a curved line to enclose an irregular shape at the tip of the tail.
 Then, enclose two more irregular shapes on each side of the first.
 Repeat this process until the lobster’s tail resembles a fan.
 The tail is called a telson, and each section is a uropod or flipper.

-Lobster Drawing - Step 4
+Easy Lobster Drawing - Step 4

 Near the pointed tip, draw the eyes.
 For each eye, enclose a small circle within a circle.
 Then, on each side of the head, extend two long lines at a diagonal angle.
 Allow each set of lines to meet in a sharp point.
 These are the lobster’s antenna.

-Lobster Drawing - Step 5
+Easy Lobster Drawing - Step 5

 Below one of the antenna, enclose a rounded shape.
 Beneath this, enclose a larger irregular shape.
 Finally, draw a small curved triangle.
 This forms the lobster’s cheliped, or claw.

-Lobster Drawing - Step 6
+Easy Lobster Drawing - Step 6

 Repeat this process on the opposite side.
 First, enclose an irregular rounded shape.
 Then, enclose a larger irregular shape, this one bearing a pointed tip.
 Finally, enclose a small curved triangle.

-Lobster Drawing - Step 7
+Easy Lobster Drawing - Step 7

 Next, begin to draw the walking legs, or perciopods.
 Enclose an elongate irregular shape extending from the body.
 From this, draw a pair of curved lines that meet in a sharp point.

-Lobster Drawing - Step 8
+Add More Details to Your Lobster Picture - Step 8

 Continue drawing walking legs, first enclosing an elongate irregular shape, followed by lines converging in a point.
 Lobsters have four walking legs on each side.

-Lobster Drawing - Step 9
+Complete the Outline of Your Lobster Drawing - Step 9

 Draw the walking legs on the opposite side.
 For each, enclose an irregular elongate shape followed by two lines converging in a sharp point.

-Complete Lobster Drawing
+Color Your Lobster Drawing

 Color your lobster.
 In the wild, lobsters may be brown, green, grey, black, or even blue.
 When cooked, most lobsters turn bright red in color.